fangfufu/httpdirfs/README.md

 In ID3 mode, the filesystem is presented using the following hierarchy:
  0. Root
- 1. Alphabetical indices of the Artists' name
+ 1. Alphabetical indices of the artists' names
- 2. The Arists' name
+ 2. The arists' names
  3. All of the albums by a single artist
  4. All the songs in an album.

-By default, *sonic server is mounted in the Index mode.
+By default, *sonic server is mounted in the index mode.
 If you want to mount in ID3 mode, please use the ``--sonic-id3`` flag.

+Please note that the cache feature is unaffected by how you mount your *sonic server.
+If you mounted your server in index mode, the cache is still valid in ID3 mode, and vice versa.

 ## Configuration file support
 This program has basic support for using a configuration file.
 The configuration